Chapter 19.05

 Sections:

-“Administrator” as used in this title shall mean the individual representing Columbia County planning and building that conducts the administrative hearings regarding citations and appeal requests.
+“Administrator” as used in this title shall mean the individual representing Columbia County planning and building that schedules and appears at the administrative hearings regarding citations and appeal requests.

 “Appeals board” as used in this title shall mean the individuals appointed by the director to oversee the appeal of citation charges.